Wood Baseball Bats and Billets

 Christopher

 Bob - Great job on the bats.
 I swung both of mine and swung my buddies.
 Just what I wanted and he is going to love his.
-I like having the weight marked on the end of the barrel.
-Really appreciate your quick turnaround as we’re winding our way down to the important final games of the season.

 Thanks again.
 We’ll be in touch.